Common Questions About Collaborative Practice

 Navigates through the legislative process and community to educate the

 appropriate interests on the advisability of and support for the Uniform

 Collaborative Law Rules/Act.

 - Domestic Violence – Kathleen O`Connor and David Fink, Co-chairs.

 Reaches out and educates the community and professions

 involved in Domestic Violence about Collaborative Practice.

 – Fred Glassman and Jay Bray, Co-chairs.
-Members: Bart Carey, Caryn Espo, Christine Kerian, Tara
+Members: Bart Carey, Caryn Espo, Gloria Flores-Cerul, Christine Kerian, Tara

 McGuinness, Julie Milligan, Janae Monroe, Lissa Rapoport, Jena Stara, Ellyn